smartworkx/admin-api/readme.md

 Pas op vul in de mutaties op reserveringen voor de for Zelfstandigen aftrek en mkb winst vrij stelling
 Zeg dat je het op persoonlijk niveau wil invullen

+## Technical

+- When getting compiling issues that have to do with lombok in intellij enable annotation processing.